springfuse/springfuse.github.com/index.md

 Let's go throw the various steps:

-The first command creates an intermediary project able to:
+The first command creates a project able to:

 * reverse your database schema, or a database example we provide
 * send the reversed database schema, not the data, to our server